DHD: Six takeaways from the Jean-Guyger courtroom hug

 It’s a powerful moment and difficult for humanity to fully comprehend.
 However, this is not the first time forgiveness in a major public court case has been offered.

 Rachael Denhollander gave a powerful statement during the Larry Nassar trial early last year.
-This is the case of the former USA Gymnastics doctor who sexual abused hundreds of young gymnasts.
+This is the case of the former USA Gymnastics doctor who sexually abused hundreds of young gymnasts.

 “I pray you experience the soul-crushing weight of guilt, so you may someday experience true repentance and true forgiveness from God, which you need far more than forgiveness from me — though I extend that to you as well,” Denhollander said to Nassar during her testimony.

 Many also remember in 2015 when members of the Emanuel African Methodist Church Episcopal Church in Charleston, S.C. forgave shooter Dylann Roof for the lives he murdered during a church service.